jfilak/doc/examples.rst

   general reporting workflow.

 Detected problem types can be divided into two groups based on availability of `backtrace` at the time of detection.
-The first group consists from Python, Kernel oops, Ruby and Java problem types where `backtrace` is available at the time of detection.
-The second group consists from CCpp (process crashes, C/Cpp) where `backtrace` must be extracted from a dump file.
+The first group consists of Python, Kernel oops, Ruby and Java problem types where `backtrace` is available at the time of detection.
+The second group consists of CCpp (process crashes, C/Cpp) where `backtrace` must be extracted from a dump file.

 The default configuration of ``notify`` event is almost usable for the problem